statamic/docs/content/collections/fieldtypes/bard.md

     description: >
       Show estimated reading time at the bottom of the field.
 Default: `false`.
   -
+    name: word_count
+    type: boolean
+    description: >
+      Show the word count at the bottom of the field.
+Default: `false`.
+  -
     name: save_html
     type: boolean
     description: >